stevesea/argocd-helm-app-of-apps-example/README.md

 ArgoCD can deploy your Kubernetes manifests through most of the current popular definitions -- Helm, Kustomize, ksonnet, jsonnet, or simple k8s manifests.

-ArgoCD is mostly stateless, you define the desired configuration of your cluster through standard Kubernetes manifests -- ConfigMaps, Secrets, and a couple Custom Resource Definitions (CRDs).
+ArgoCD is mostly stateless, you define the desired configuration of your cluster through Kubernetes manifests -- [ConfigMaps, Secrets, and a couple Custom Resource Definitions (CRDs)](https://argoproj.github.io/argo-cd/operator-manual/declarative-setup/).

 ConfigMaps & Secrets -- you configure ArgoCD itself through its ConfigMaps and Secrets.
 Through these, you define the git repositories, target clusters, credentials for git/cluster, and RBAC rules for ArgoCD and your projects.

-AppProject CRD -- a 'project' in ArgoCD defines which git repositories should be synched to which clusters, and RBAC rules.
+[AppProject CRD](https://argoproj.github.io/argo-cd/operator-manual/project.yaml) -- a 'project' in ArgoCD defines which git repositories should be synched to which clusters, and RBAC rules.

-Application CRD -- an 'application' defines a single git source repository and a target Kubernetes cluster, and parameters to apply to the templates.
+[Application CRD](https://argoproj.github.io/argo-cd/operator-manual/application.yaml) -- an 'application' defines a single git source repository and a target Kubernetes cluster, and parameters to apply to the templates.

 # Problem #1 -- Application of Applications

 Similar to Kubernetes itself, ArgoCD doesn't enforce strong opinions about how you should use ArgoCD.
-Making the transition from "Hey, this tool is neat, I think we should use it!" to actually putting it into practice in a maintainable way requires a significant design effort.
+And also similar to Kubernetes, making the transition from "Hey, this tool is neat, I think we should use it!" to actually putting it into practice in a maintainable way requires a significant effort.

 With ArgoCD, you'll need to create an Application CRD for each set of manifests you want to deploy into your cluster(s).
 Or, to state the problem a different way... for a given microservice, you'll likely deploy it to many different places -- you might have test, staging, production environments.
 You'll need a different CRD for each different deployment.
 How do you manage the parameterization of that?
 How do you promote your application from test to staging, and from staging to production?

 ArgoCD is quite new, but has an active community.
-Emerging patterns within the ArgoCD community are declarative setup and  'application of applications' -- you can use ArgoCD to manage ArgoCD itself, and you define Application CRDs that create other Application CRDs.
+Emerging patterns within the ArgoCD community are [declarative setup](https://argoproj.github.io/argo-cd/operator-manual/declarative-setup/) and ['application of applications'](https://argoproj.github.io/argo-cd/operator-manual/cluster-bootstrapping/) -- you use ArgoCD to manage ArgoCD itself, and you define Application CRDs that create other Application CRDs.

 ## Things not covered in this example